arm61/BornAgain-website/content/documentation/scripting/mpl-config/index.md

 either directly, or indirectly through BornAgain functions like `plot_simulation_result`.
 For direct invocation, see the [Matplotlib documentation](https://matplotlib.org/contents.html).
-Here we are concerned with indirect inocation through standard BornAgain plot functions.
+Here we are concerned with indirect invocation through standard BornAgain plot functions.

 The function `plot_simulation_result`, and a number of lower-level functions, are all implemented in the Python module